m4tice/rank/README.md

 # rank
-A CLI application that produces a point table based on matches
+A CLI application that produces a point table based on matches.
+Supported OS: Linux

 # how to run
 Clone the repository and run the following lines: